Power Cables

 Broadly speaking, there are two types of twisted pair cables: Unshielded twisted pair cable and shielded pair cable.

 Shielded twisted pair cable: The shielding of the cable makes it resistant to electromagnetic interference.
-It offers all the advantages of twisted pair cable, while reducing the disturbances in the environment.
+It offers all the advantages of twisted-pair cable while reducing disturbances in the environment.

 Coaxial Cable

-There are two types of fiber optic cables — single mode and multimode.
+There are two types of fiber-optic cables: single-mode and multi-mode.
 The multimode is thicker with a larger diameter.
-Over a vast distance single mode will work better.
+Over a vast distance, a single mode will work better.

 Flat Cable